Ira-Project/lastword/Fundraise/South Park Commons Application.md

 7. What progress have you made?

 	 We've built out a classroom ready version of the product.
 This is our second iteration after one round of user testing.
+When we tested our product with students we found that all of them truly enjoyed working with Ira and found themselves challenged.
+Across a diverse group from different backgrounds, we saw high levels of persistence and noticed that children were thinking critically about the concepts.

 	 You can find a link to the product demo here - https://www.youtube.com/watch?v=CsX8R6AF_zw.

 	 From a sales and marketing standpoint we have a few pilots set up and ready to kick start once schools reopen.
 We are in initial talks with a few prospective customers as well.